Asylum in France

 Seeking asylum in France is a legal right that is admitted by the constitution of France.
-Meanwhile, the status of recognised asylum seekers is protected by corresponding laws and Convention Relating to the Status of Refugees, which France signed on 25 July 1951.
+Meanwhile, the status of recognized asylum seekers is protected by corresponding laws and the Convention Relating to the Status of Refugees, which France signed on the 25 July 1951.
 France is considered to be one of the main asylum host countries in Europe.
-In 2017 there were 337,143 refugees registered, and up to the end of 2018, 20,710 new asylum seekers had been given legal status to reside in France.
+According to statistics collected by the World Bank, in 2021 there were 499,914 refugees registered in France.
 Asylum policies in France are regarded as a concerned topic among the public and politicians, and some controversies also exist in the current system of French asylum policies, such as issues on the assimilation policy, national security problems and living conditions of asylum seekers.

-Laws and Procedures
+Laws and procedures

-The status of asylum seekers
+Status of asylum seekers

 The legal status of seeking asylum in France is guaranteed under the Asylum and Immigration Law.
 Generally, two types of asylum protections are classified by the French asylum law: Refugee status and Subsidiary status.
 The Refugee status formally would be given to persons satisfying conditions which defined by Convention Relating to the Status of Refugees of UNHCR.
 Meanwhile, the subsidiary status could be possibly given to any other type of asylum seekers who do not meet the criteria of a refugee status recognition.
 Generally, one can be given a subsidiary status as long as he/she proves risks of a threat or serious harm to their personal safety once they return to their origin country.

 Besides, any of the following situations mentioned by the asylum law could lead to the denial of applications:

 (a) An overt threat could be seen and proven if the applicant wishes to enter French territory;

 (b) A previous sentence or punishment for terrorism had been imposed on the applicant, which would be regarded as a serious harm to the French society.

 On 2 July 2020, the European Court of Human Rights (ECHR) condemned France for the “inhuman and degrading living conditions” of three asylum seekers.
 They lived for months on the streets with no means to meet their basic requirements such as food, housing and health-care.

+Asylum at airports

+During the late 1980's border guards in France would often refuse to register asylum requests.
+According to the Pew Research Center in 2017, France had the fourth highest number of unauthorized immigrants among European Union and European Free Trade Association Countries.
+The total number of immigrants living in France made up 10% of the population.
+However, only 1% of the population was made of unauthorized immigrants.